federovskys/image-thresholding-OCR/README.md

 pip install numpy
 ```

 Let's binarize the upper post image using the script.
-Type on shell in proyect directory:
+Type on shell in project directory:

 ```bash
 python adaptativeThreshold.py -i images/visausa.jpg
 ```
 The script saves the black and white image as "visausa_bin.jpg" in the current directory.

-#### Configuring the threshold
+## Configuring the threshold

 You might need to configure the threshold depending on the image size and background color.
 For example the following image: